 Middle School Program: 6th-8th graders that attend any of the GPS middle schools (Eastern, Central, and Western).
 Here, we continue to develop the players' skills but also introduce them to the squash team concept (ladders, challenge matches, etc), sportsmanship when winning and losing, commitment to the team and how to referee the matches.
 Squash is one of the only sports where the players are expected to referee each other's matches.
 Players are not required to play competitive matches if they don't want to.
 Teams are co-ed and compete against other public school teams in the FairWest League and attend the US Squash Middle School Nationals (we try to field separate boys and girls teams if we have enough interested players).
 At the moment, this program runs at MSquash in Port Chester.

 High School Program: 9th-12th graders that attend Greenwich High School.
 There are separate boys and girls teams.
 Here we continue to develop the players' skills building upon what they learned in middle school.
 We expect that these young adults will learn the value of leadership, commitment to their team, and working hard to contribute their best regardless of skill level.
 At this level, we ask the parents to step back and encourage the players to advocate for themselves.
-All the teams play against other public schools in the FairWest League and some out of league matches vs private schools.
-The A teams (boys and girls) attend the US Squash High School Nationals, normally run in late February.
+All the teams play against other public schools in the FairWest League and some out-of-league matches vs private schools.
+The A teams (boys and girls) attend the US Squash High School Nationals, which normally run in late February.
 Due to the pressures of high school, we allow players to come to clinics and not participate in FairWest matches if they prefer.
 At the moment we plan to run this program at Greenwich Academy.

 All the team's training sessions are done in a clinic or match play format to keep the price reasonable.